okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 ### Create a new application

-Create an app integration representing the application you want to add authentication to with Okta:
+Create an app integration that represents the application you want to add authentication to with Okta:

 1. In the Admin Console, go to **Applications** > **Applications**.
 1. Click **Create App Integration**.